 I'm a huge fan of '70s fashion—the era created a host of trends that still stand up today, whether you realise they're from that time or not.
 Think of our current obsession with bright over-the-knee boots, folk-inspired printed dresses, velvet and corduroy, boho blouses, midi skirts and so on.
-While the '70s sweeps over the runways every couple of seasons, there's always still a hint of it on the streets if you look closely.
+While the '70s sweep over the runways every couple of seasons, there's always a hint of it on the streets if you look closely.

-Style Notes: Right now pearls are all over everything, but this is one jewellery trend that pops up every decade without fail.
+Style Notes: Right now, pearls are all over everything, but this is one jewellery trend that pops up every decade without fail.
 In the '70s, it was all about wearing long strings with shiny satin dresses for the evening, à la Raquel Welch.

 Style Notes: There are countless cool-girl trends one can chart back to Debbie Harry (her back catalogue of outfits is a treasure trove), but how much would you pay to get your mitts on this Blondie slogan knit right now?
 We know.
 A lot.